Last updated on December 19th, 2024

 - In soups or stews for a hearty and nutritious addition.

-The benefits of eating chana can be had by incorporating roasted, boiled, or soaked chana into various dishes.
+The benefits of eating chana can be incorporated into various dishes, such as roasted, boiled, or soaked chana.
 This allows for a diverse and enjoyable approach to including this nutritious legume in a diabetes-friendly diet.

 (FAQs) Frequently Asked Questions